Wepo25/ICWars/README.txt

-//ENGLISH VERSION BELOW//

-Démarrage du jeu :

-    - Il suffit de lancer le programme.
-Suite à cela un menu s'affiche.

-Utilisation du menu :

-    - Appuyer sur "V" pour jouer contre une intelligence artificielle ;
-    - Appuyer sur "B" pour jouer avec un deuxième joueur à tour de rôle.

-Contrôles :

-    - Touches directionelles :

-        - "LEFT";
-        - "RIGHT";
-        - "UP";
-        - "DOWN".

-    - Touches utilitaires :

-        - "R" ==> Fait revenir au Menu;
-        - "N" ==> Passe au niveau suivant s'il existe sinon affiche la fin du jeu;
-        - "TAB" ==> Passe au tour du joueur suivant;

-    - Appuyer sur "ENTER" sur le sprite d'une unité pour la sélectionner et la faire se deplacer si elle ne la pas encore été;

-    - Après-cela :

-        Les actions possibles pour chaque unité sont affichées en-haut à droite de l'écran;

-        - Si l'unité sélectionnée se trouve sur une ville :

-            - Appuyer sur "C" pour capturer la ville qui vous fournira aléatoirement des unités à chaque tour;

-        - Si l'unité sélectionnée est un Soldat ou un Tank :

-            - Appuyer sur "A" pour démarrer l'attaque puis appuyer sur "LEFT" ou "RIGHT" pour naviguer entre les unités attaquables;
-            - Appuyer sur "TAB" pour déselectionner et annuler l'attaque;
-            - Appuyer sur "ENTER" pour exécuter l'attaque.

-            - Appuyer sur "W" pour passer le tour de l'unité (se met en "attente").

-        - Si l'unité sélectionnée est un Healer:

-            - Appuyer sur "A" pour démarrer l'attaque puis appuyer sur "LEFT" ou "RIGHT" pour naviguer entre les unités attaquables;
-            - Appuyer sur "TAB" pour déselectionner et annuler l'attaque;
-            - Appuyer sur "ENTER" pour exécuter l'attaque.

-            - Appuyer sur "H" pour démarrer les soins puis appuyer sur "LEFT" ou "RIGHT" pour naviguer entre les unités alliées pouvant être soignées (ou lui-même);
-            - Appuyer sur "TAB" pour déselectionner et annuler le soin;
-            - Appuyer sur "ENTER" pour exécuter les soins.

-            -Appuyer sur "W" pour passer le tour de l'unité (se met en "attente").

-    - Reséléctionner les unités pour exécuter leur actions si la touche "TAB" à été enfoncée ou que les touches directionelles ont été utilisées avant de réaliser une action.

-//VERSION FRANÇAISE AU-DESSUS//

-Starting the game:

-    - Just launch the program.
-After that a menu will appear.

-Using the menu :

-    - Press "V" to play against an artificial intelligence;
-    - Press "B" to play with a second player in turn.

-Controls :

-    - Directional keys :

-        - "LEFT";
-        - RIGHT;
-        - UP";
-        - DOWN.

-    - Utility keys:

-        - "R" ==> Returns to the Menu;
-        - N" ==> Go to the next level if it exists otherwise displays the end of the game;
-        - TAB" ==> Goes to the next player's turn;

-    - Press "ENTER" on the sprite of a unit to select it and make it move if it has not been yet;

-    - After that:

-        The possible actions for each unit are displayed at the top right of the screen;

-        - If the selected unit is in a city:

-            - Press "C" to capture the city that will randomly provide you with units each turn;

-        - If the selected unit is a Soldier or a Tank:

-            - Press "A" to start the attack and then press "LEFT" or "RIGHT" to navigate between the attackable units;
-            - Press the TAB key to deselect and cancel the attack;
-            - Press the ENTER key to execute the attack.

-            - Press the "W" key to skip the unit's turn (goes into "standby").

-        - If the selected unit is a Healer:

-            - Press "A" to start the attack, then press "LEFT" or "RIGHT" to navigate between the attackable units;
-            - Press the TAB key to deselect and cancel the attack;
-            - Press the ENTER key to execute the attack.

-            - Press "H" to start healing, then press "LEFT" or "RIGHT" to navigate between allied units units that can be healed (or himself);
-            - Press "TAB" to deselect and cancel the heal;
+# ICWARS - Retro Turn-based 2D Game

+ICWARS is a turn-based 2D game inspired by classic GameBoy games.
+In this game, you have the option to play against an AI opponent or challenge a friend in exciting battles.
+With multiple levels and unique units (Soldier, Tank, Medic), ICWARS offers a captivating gaming experience enhanced even more by cities which you can capture to summon allies and strategize your way to victory.

+## Features

+- **Two Gameplay Modes**: Choose between playing against an AI opponent or challenging a friend in a two-player mode.

+- **Variety of Units**: Command three types of units - Soldier, Tank, and Medic, each with its unique abilities and strengths.

+- **City Capture**: Capture cities to summon allies randomly every turn, bolstering your forces.

+## Getting Started

+### Prerequisites

+Make sure you have Java installed on your system.
+If not, you can download it from [here](https://www.oracle.com/java/technologies/javase-downloads.html).

+### Starting the Game

+- Simply launch the program, and a menu will appear to guide you further.

+### Using the Menu

+- Press "V" to play against an AI opponent.
+- Press "B" to engage in a two-player game, taking turns.

+### Controls

+#### Directional Keys

+- "LEFT"
+- "RIGHT"
+- "UP"
+- "DOWN"

+#### Utility Keys

+- "R": Return to the main menu.
+- "N": Proceed to the next level (if available) or display the end of the game.
+- "TAB": Switch to the next player's turn.

+#### Unit Selection and Actions

+- Press "ENTER" on a unit's sprite to select it for movement.
+- The possible actions for each unit are displayed at the top right of the screen.

+##### For Units in a City

+- Press "C" to capture the city, which will provide you with random units each turn.

+##### For Soldiers or Tanks

+- Press "A" to initiate an attack.
+Use "LEFT" or "RIGHT" to navigate between attackable units.
+- Press "TAB" to cancel the attack selection.
+- Press "ENTER" to execute the attack.
+- Press "W" to skip the unit's turn (put it in "standby" mode).

+##### For Healers

+- Press "A" to initiate an attack.
+Use "LEFT" or "RIGHT" to navigate between attackable units.
+- Press "TAB" to cancel the attack selection.
+- Press "ENTER" to execute the attack.
+- Press "H" to initiate healing.
+Use "LEFT" or "RIGHT" to navigate between units that can be healed (including the healer).
+- Press "TAB" to cancel the heal selection.
 - Press "ENTER" to execute the heal.

-            -Press "W" to skip the unit's turn (goes into "standby").
+- Press "W" to skip the unit's turn (put it in "standby" mode).

-    - Reselect the units to execute their actions if the "TAB" key has been pressed or the directional keys have been used before performing an action.
+### Enjoy the Game!

+ICWARS offers hours of strategic fun as you command your units, capture cities, and outmaneuver your opponent.
+Have a blast playing!

+## Contributing

+We welcome contributions to ICWARS.
+If you have ideas for improvements or bug fixes, please submit a pull request.
+For major changes, please open an issue first to discuss the proposed changes.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- ICWARS was created with a passion for classic gaming and strategy.
+- Special thanks to the A* algorithm for powering our route computations.

+Happy gaming with ICWARS! 🎮🚀